MohamedElalawy/Embedded_Linux/Python/Lecture_1/Lecture1_Notes.md

 ---

-Here's a detailed breakdown of the Python interpreter process illustrated in your slide, with clear technical explanations:
+Detailed breakdown of the Python interpreter process illustrated in your slide, with clear technical explanations:

 ---